McGurranK/VIVIMaxPatch/README.md

 Max Patch for the VIVI synthesizer

 # How to Install
 Download or clone the repo and open the VIVIMainPatch.
-At this time only only a Windows version is availble.
-So, you will get alot of error messages opening on macOS.
+The project has been edited for windows and macOS so open the mainpatch in the corresponding version to get started.
 Other than that you will be greeted by the default parameters being setup by the screen reader (which I could fix but I personally find it funny).

 # Functionality
 Outside of presentation mode the keyboard functionality is explained; except for one shortcut.Lowercase t is used to turn on and off the hover functionality (beware on accessibility functionality has been implemented for this function).